pdelteil/BugBountyReportTemplates/README.md

 # Bug Bounty Reports Templates

-List of templates I had use since I started doing BBH.
+List of templates I have used since I started doing BBH.

 Not all templates would work to every case, even with the same site.
 For example, some programs in HackerOne have a diffent order and some have more fields.
 (Yes, I'm talking about you DOD).